djeada/Databases-Notes/notes/02_database_design/01_requirements_analysis.md

 - The **University Administration** relies on the system to access data for academic planning, resource allocation, and informed decision-making.
 - **Faculty Members** require tools to view student information, manage course schedules, and handle grading efficiently.
 - **Students** depend on the system to enroll in courses, access their schedules, and check their grades seamlessly.
-- The **IT Department** oversees maintaining the system's security, ensuring optimal performance, and guaranteeing reliability for all users.
+- The **IT Department* oversees maintaining the system's security, ensuring optimal performance, and guaranteeing reliability for all users.

-Understanding each group's needs ensures the database supports all necessary functions.
+We need to understand each group's needs so that the database supports all necessary functions.

 #### Understanding the Business Domain

 Grasping the university's processes helps in modeling the data accurately.
 Processes include:

-- **Course Registration** allows students to enroll in classes according to their academic requirements and schedules.
+- *Course Registration* allows students to enroll in classes according to their academic requirements and schedules.
-- **Faculty Assignment** ensures professors are appropriately assigned to courses based on their expertise and availability.
+- *Faculty Assignment* ensures professors are appropriately assigned to courses based on their expertise and availability.
-- **Grade Management** facilitates recording, updating, and accessing student grades securely and efficiently.
+- *Grade Management* facilitates recording, updating, and accessing student grades securely and efficiently.

 #### Defining the Scope and Objectives

 Setting clear objectives keeps the project focused.
 For our university database:

-- The **objective** is to develop a system that efficiently streamlines academic processes and manages institutional data effectively.
+- The *objective* is to develop a system that efficiently streamlines academic processes and manages institutional data effectively.
-- **Constraints** include operating within a limited budget, adhering to a six-month implementation timeline, and utilizing open-source technologies to minimize costs.
+- *Constraints* include operating within a limited budget, adhering to a six-month implementation timeline, and utilizing open-source technologies to minimize costs.

 #### Gathering Functional Requirements